-- presence of a wall (septum) inside the uterus that divides it in two-a complete septum divides the uterus into two separate parts and a partial septum divides only part of the uterus.
+- presence of a wall (septum) inside the uterus that divides it in two

 Genetics and Race

-In every society in the world, a poorer woman is more likely to deliver prematurely or to have a very small infant.
-This is because poor women often lack adequate food, shelter, and prenatal care.
-Without adequate nutrition, a woman is likely to begin pregnancy well below her ideal weight-an additional risk factor for preterm labor.
+Low-income women are more likely to deliver prematurely because they often lack sufficient food, shelter, and prenatal care.
+Without adequate nutrition, a woman is likely to begin pregnancy well below her ideal weight.
+This is an additional risk factor for preterm labor.

-Preterm births are also more likely when the father of the baby or the mother's father is unemployed.
-These factors are associated not only with poverty but also with inadequate or no health insurance, which affects a woman's ability to get quality prenatal care.
-The stresses associated with poverty and unemployment may also contribute to preterm birth.
+Premature births are also more likely to occur when the father or mother of the baby is unemployed or doesn’t have health insurance.
+This can affect the mother’s ability to receive quality prenatal care.
+The stresses associated with low income or unemployment may also contribute to premature birth.

-A number of social factors affect a woman’s risk for preterm labor.
-Her risk increases if she:
+Numerous social factors determine a woman’s risk for preterm labor.
+These include: